PECOS4021 – Research Methods

 Schedule, syllabus and examination date

-This course presents and discusses methodological issues and techniques that are central to empirical research in history and the social sciences in general, and the study of peace and conflict more in particular.
-The course introduces students to general principles of research methodology and design.
-Furthermore, different data collection methods and different techniques for analyzing data are presented and discussed.
+This course presents and discusses a set of methodological issues and techniques that are essential to empirical research in the social sciences in general, and the study of peace and conflict more in particular.
+The course covers, firstly, basic concepts and debates in epistemology.
+Secondly, general principles of research methodology are accounted for, alongside issues relating to research questions and choice and structuring of research design.
+Finally, different types of data collection and different techniques for analyzing data are presented and discussed.

 A central aim of the course is to provide students with the tools to critically evaluate empirical research and carefully construct their own research designs.

-be able to methodically approach and construct designs for answering research questions on peace and conflict topics;
+- be able to approach and construct designs for answering research questions on peace and conflict topics;

 For incoming students

 All Master's courses in Political Science must be registered manually by the Department, they will not appear in Studentweb.
 Contact your international coordinator at UiO.

 Lectures and seminars.

 The seminars are not compulsory, but we recommend that you follow them.
 They have two primary purposes.
 Firstly, they assist the development of students’ terms papers through presentation and discussion of sketches.
 Secondly, they enable preparations for the school exam on the basis of previous exam questions.

 - meet the formal requirements for submission of written assignments